 Mercedes-Benz clearly positions itself against all forms of illegal deforestation and also demands this from its suppliers.

-It is a requirement of our supplier contracts that supply chains for products we source must be free from any form of illegal deforestation.
-Specifically, the supplier must confirm that the hides processed for the products delivered to Mercedes-Benz come from cattle raised outside the areas of Amazônia, Cerrado, Pantanal, Gran Chaco, Mata Atlântica and Chocó-Darién.
+It is a requirement of our supplier awardings that supply chains for products we source must be free from any form of illegal deforestation and do not contribute to the endangerment or loss of natural forests (high conservation forests).
+Our suppliers have confirmed that the hides processed for the products delivered to Mercedes-Benz come from cattle raised outside the areas of Amazônia, Cerrado, Pantanal, Gran Chaco, Mata Atlântica and Chocó-Darién.

 Only a small percentage of the leather in our supply chains comes from Brazil at all.
 We have confirmation that this leather does not come from sources in the areas mentioned.
 We are currently reviewing the possibility of completely excluding Brazil as a source of leather in the future.
 We take indications of violations of our requirements very seriously and check them.